gkutsy/mqtt-arduino-loop/README.md

 Credit:

-Project inspired by the work of Nicholas O'Leary.
+Project inspired by the work of Nicholas O'Leary. <a href="https://github.com/knolleary/pubsubclient">This Project</a>